 • 92% reported a positive impact on their experience of the healthcare environment.

-Comparing the dance classes to the regular strength and balance programme, the clinical referring team describe it as a ‘distinctly different and collaborative atmosphere’.
+Comparing the dance classes to the regular strength and balance programme, the clinical referring team described it as a ‘distinctly different and collaborative atmosphere’.
 Data shows that the use of dance movements can increase motivation to engage with the exercises, and participants tell us the incorporation of music with movement make the activity feel more ‘meaningful’.